-Children may experience ill health at some point during their time at school and others may have an ongoing medical condition that potentially impairs their ability to access education in school.
-In the majority of cases, schools are able and have duty under the Children and Families Act to support pupils in such circumstances effectively.
+6.1 Children may experience ill health at some point during their time at school and others may have an ongoing medical condition that potentially impairs their ability to access education in school.
+In the majority of cases, schools are able and have a duty under Children and Families Act to support pupils in such circumstances effectively.
 Schools also have duties under the Equality Act to ensure that they do not discriminate against disabled pupils and to make reasonable adjustments for disabled pupils.